-Filing bankruptcy is a serious decision.
+Filing for bankruptcy is a serious decision, but sometimes you may be experiencing an emergency.
 In most cases, people should take as long as necessary to consider all debt-relief options, compare those options, and choose the best debt relief option for them.
 That option may or may not include filing bankruptcy.
 However, some situations might require a person to file bankruptcy fast.
 In those cases, there may be only hours or days to stop something from happening that is much worse than filing bankruptcy fast.

 Some situations that might require filing an emergency bankruptcy petition include, but are not limited to:

 - A pending foreclosure sale;

 - Being served with a debt collection lawsuit;